 3. Get your Baby Outside

 Take your baby outside in the sunlight to reset her internal clock.
-As explained earlier, newborn’s internal physiological clock is not synchronized with external circadian rhythms.
-So, for them day and night are not different.
+As explained earlier, the newborn’s internal physiological clock is not synchronized with external circadian rhythms.
+So, for them, day and night are not different.

 4. Keep Lights dim at Night

-Keep light dim or no light at all near baby’s sleeping area gives them a signal that its time to sleep.
+Keep light deem or no light at all near baby’s sleeping area gives them a signal that it’s time to sleep.
 Keeping light on at night delays the release of hormone-melatonin that helps with relaxation and drowsiness.

 Newborns and even children up to 6 months old are often distracted by lights and will stare at them.
 So, if you want light in your baby’s room, hide it behind the furniture or use red light.
 Red light affects the circadian rhythms the least.